ECronin1973/computer_infrastructure/README.md

 ### Acknowledgements

-Copilot was used to assist with code generation and suggestions throughout this project.
+- **AI Assistance:**
+  Microsoft Copilot was used throughout the project to refine documentation, structure sections, and ensure clarity in presenting results and limitations.
+Copilot’s support helped strengthen transparency and alignment with assessment criteria.

 ---